openinframap/josm-power-network-tools/README.md

 # JOSM Power Network Tools Plugin
 This is a plugin for the [JOSM OpenStreetMap editor](https://josm.openstreetmap.de/) to provide specialist power network mapping tools.
+It can be installed through the JOSM plugin preferences pane.

 This plugin currently provides one tool (with hopefully more to follow):